mislavskii/evesight/README.md

 # evesight
-a Django-powered <a href="https://evesight.pythonanywhere.com/">website</a> refercing MMORPG EVE Online by CCP Games.
+a Django-powered <a href="https://evesight.pythonanywhere.com/">website</a> referencing MMORPG EVE Online by CCP Games.
 The project is in development but already running.

 Currently implemented features: